-ip!
-4. Power control to the rack PDU's individual outlets will assist with security, capacity and savings by scheduling outlets to be turned off when not needed.
-Management tools can help an administrator protect the IT infrastructure against unauthorized usage by defaulting all unused outlets to the off state.
-If a rack PDU is functioning at its rated limits, simply turning off any unused outlets to prevent anyone from powering additional IT equipment and tripping any power circuit protection such as breakers or fuses.
-This ensures the rack does not exceed the available power.
-Similar to turning off a light when no one is in the room, if IT equipment is only used for a particular time period, or if workload diminishes at particular times, it is possible to power off the underutilized gear as a way to maximize energy conservation. ip!
-5. Using kWh information with low power threshold triggers can identify underutilized or idle (Zombie) IT equipment for consolidation or virtualization candidacy.
-What servers are pulling how much power?
-Are the servers in a steady state of power consumption, implying that the workloads never vary, and the servers may not be in use but simply "idling?" ïp!
-6. Cost allocation can be achieved with kWh consumption numbers and can be useful for determining individual department usage within an enterprise data center or at off site colocation facilities.
-Actual power usage can be compared to fee-based colocation models.
-Charge backs help address the question for most IT users of "Why conserve energy if I am not being billed for it?"
-Remote power measurement helps the IT manager determine whether or not they are making full use of the power being paid for at the colocation facility. ip!
-7. Outlet level monitoring capability that includes quality of power measurements such as Power Factor and Crest Factor can provide an indication of an impending IT device power supply failure before complete failure actually occurs.
-Having the ability to monitor consumption at the IT device will help keep potential problems at bay. ip!
-8. Having the ability to monitor loading at the rack PDU input provides information to prevent overloading the circuit and tripping any Remote Power Panel (RPP) circuit protection.
-With accurate circuit load monitoring and alarming, circuits close to overload can be identified before they become problematic. ip!
-9. Outlet level monitoring capability that includes quality of power measurements such as Power Factor and Crest Factor can provide an indication of an IT device power supply failure before complete failure.
+WHITE PAPER 4 5 6 April 2016 Power control to the rack PDU's individual outlets will assist with security, capacity and savings by scheduling outlets to be turned off when not needed. - Management tools can help an administrator protect the IT infrastructure against unauthorized usage by defaulting all unused outlets to the off state. - If a rack PDU is functioning at its rated limits, simply turning off any unused outlets to prevent anyone from powering additional IT equipment and tripping any power circuit protection such as breakers or fuses.
+This ensures the rack does not exceed the available power. - Similar to turning off a light when no one is in the room, if IT equipment is only used for a particular time period, or if workload diminishes at particular times, it is possible to power off the underutilized gear as a way to maximize energy conservation. - Using kWh information with low power threshold triggers can identify underutilized or idle (Zombie) IT equipment for consolidation or virtualization candidacy. - What servers are pulling how much power? - Are the servers in a steady state of power consumption, implying that the workloads never vary, and the servers may not be in use but simply "idling?"
+Cost allocation can be achieved with kWh consumption numbers and can be useful for determining individual department usage within an enterprise data center or at off site colocation facilities.
+Actual power usage can be compared to fee-based colocation models. - Charge backs help address the question for most IT users of "Why conserve energy if I am not being billed for it?" - Remote power measurement helps the IT manager determine whether or not they are making full use of the power being paid for at the colocation facility. - 7 Outlet level monitoring capability that includes quality of power measurements such as Power Factor and Crest Factor can provide an indication of an impending IT device power supply failure before complete failure actually occurs. • Having the ability to monitor consumption at the IT device will help keep potential problems at bay.